RMC - Military Strongholds Megastructures of Genius (2022)

 Snippet from Wikipedia: Sébastien Le Prestre, Marquis of Vauban

-His principles for fortifications were widely used for nearly 100 years, while aspects of his offensive tactics remained in use until the mid-twentieth century.
-He viewed civilian infrastructure as closely connected to military effectiveness and worked on many of France's major ports, as well as projects like the Canal de la Bruche, which remains in use today.
-He founded the Corps royal des ingénieurs militaires, whose curriculum was based on his publications on engineering design, strategy and training.
+Viewing civilian infrastructure as closely connected to military effectiveness, Vauban upgraded many of France's major ports, as well as new projects like the Canal de la Bruche, which is still in use today.
+He founded the Corps royal des ingénieurs militaires, whose curriculum was based on his own principles of design, strategy and training.

 His economic tract, La Dîme royale, used statistics in support of his arguments, making it a precursor of modern economics.
 Later destroyed by royal decree, it contained radical proposals for a more even distribution of the tax burden.
-His application of rational and scientific methods to problem-solving, whether engineering or social, anticipated an approach common in the Age of Enlightenment.
+His application of rational and scientific methods to solving engineering and social issues anticipated an approach common in the Age of Enlightenment.

 Perhaps the most enduring aspect of Vauban's legacy was his view of France as a geographical entity.
-His advocacy of giving up territory for a more coherent and defensible border was unusual for the period; the boundaries of the French state he proposed in the north and east have changed very little in the three centuries since.
+His advocacy of giving up territory for a more coherent and defensible border was unusual for the period; the boundaries of the French state he proposed in the north and east have changed very little since.

-Sébastien le Prestre de Vauban was born in May 1633, in Saint-Léger-de-Foucheret, renamed Saint-Léger-Vauban by Napoleon III in 1867, in the Yonne, now part of Bourgogne-Franche-Comté.
+Sébastien le Prestre de Vauban was born May 1633 in Saint-Léger-de-Foucheret, renamed Saint-Léger-Vauban in 1867, in what is now the Bourgogne-Franche-Comté region.
+His parents, Urbain Le Prestre (c.
+1602–1652) and Edmée de Cormignolle (died c.

 Trailer